Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Connections: mostly review

-In this paper, we use the normal bundle chart only for simplifying our computation in \autoref{stateRegularity} (see particularly in the proof of \autoref{smoothbase}).
-Our assumptions in \autoref{stateRegularity} are usually stated respecting $ C^1 $ normal bundle charts and the connections are assumed to be $ C^0 $.
-However, if one needs constructing normal bundle charts from the given bundle charts (see \autoref{app:normal} for a discussion), the higher regularity is needed.
+In this paper, we use normal bundle charts only to simplify the calculations in \autoref{stateRegularity} (see in particular the proof of \autoref{smoothbase}).
+Our assumptions in \autoref{stateRegularity} are usually about $ C^1 $ normal bundle charts and the connections are assumed to be $ C^0 $.
+However, if one needs to construct normal bundle charts from given bundle charts (see \autoref{app:normal} for a discussion), higher regularity is needed.